Central series' and ($n$)-isoclinism of skew left braces: Skeleton of the Lower Central Series

 \begin{proof} We only need to proof the `if' part of the statement.
 So assume that $u \bar{*} v = 1$ for all $u \in \Ann_2(A)$, $v \in \Gamma_2(A)$.
 Since $\Gamma_2(A)$ is generated by the elements of the form $a * b$ and $[a, b]^{\cdot}$, the proof follows from Lemma \ref{lemma4}. \end{proof}

 One may very well expect that $\mathcal{I}_2 = \mathcal{SB}$, which, in view of Lemma \ref{lemma:2:iso}, actually requires to prove that $u \bar{*} v = v * u =1$ for all $u \in \Ann_2(A)$ and $v \in \Gamma_2(A)$.
 But, unfortunately, it fails.
 There are plenty of counterexamples to this statement.
 A GAP \cite{GAP} search, using the package Yang-Baxter \cite{VK22} reveals that this is not true in general.
 Counterexamples exist even for left braces of order $16$.
-Here are some GAP ID's of skew left braces: [ 16, 73 ], [ 16, 74 ], [ 16, 75 ], [ 16, 78 ], [ 16, 82 ], [ 16, 85 ], [ 16, 88 ], [ 16, 89 ], [16, 240 ] [ 48, 5011], [48, 5012], [48, 5015-5021], [81, 5174], [81, 5181 ], [81, 5292 ], [ 81, 5293 ], [81, 5294 ], [ 81, 5297 ], [81, 5298 ].
-But the good news is that $\mathcal{I}_n = \mathcal{SB}$ holds for some specific classes of skew left braces.
-One such class is the class of all symmetric skew braces, which we will deal in the next section.
-A GAP check reveals that there are in total 1605 skew braces of size 16, out of which 1086 are symmetric and 519 are non-symmetric.
-Out of 519 non-symmetric ones, only 48 are not in $\mathcal{I}_2$.
-Thus out of 1605 skew braces of size 16, 1557 belong to $\mathcal{I}_2$.
-All skew braces up to order 47 excepting 16 and 32 are in $\mathcal{I}_2$.
+Here are some GAP ID's of such skew braces: [ 16, 73 ], [ 16, 74 ], [ 16, 75 ], [ 16, 78 ], [ 16, 82 ], [ 16, 85 ], [ 16, 88 ], [ 16, 89 ], [16, 240 ] [ 48, 5011], [48, 5012], [48, 5015 - 5021], [81, 5174], [81, 5181 ], [81, 5292 - 5294], [ 81, 5297 ], [81, 5298 ], [108, 174], [108, 176], [108, 183], [108, 187], [108, 200], [108, 206], [112, 4969 - 4976].
+But the good news is that there are some considerably large subclasses of skew braces which lie in $\mathcal{I}_n $.
+One such subclass is the class of all symmetric skew braces, which we will deal in the next two sections.
+One other such subclass consists of $\lambda$-homomorphic skew braces.
+Both of these are defined in Section 2.